LukeBarnard/CME_transit_climatology/README.md

 # PAPER
-Main code for generating research paper database.
+Code for generating research paper database. article.py has the main code, huxt.py is the updated version with the new function, and config.dat file has filepath format that works for a mac.